TimWolla/policies/feature-proposals.rst

  Voting
 ********

-The author decides when it's time to move ahead and call a vote on the RFC.
-If the author feels that there's still healthy discussion going on, they can decide not to move ahead to request a vote after the minimal period, but extend it as needed.
-On the other hand, if they feel that the discussion is being derailed - they can always move ahead to a vote as long as the minimum discussion time elapsed.

-The vote is announced on the mailing list in a separate thread by sending an email with the subject ``[VOTE]``.
-It should reference the RFCs being voted on and if there are different options discussed, explain these options.
-It should also contain the URL of the page where the vote is taking place.

-Votes should be open for two weeks at minimum, at the authors discretion this may be extended, for example during holiday periods.

-A valid voting period must be declared when voting is started and must not be changed during the vote.
+RFC authors MAY start a vote after the minimum discussion period has elapsed.
+The intention of starting the vote MUST be announced at least 2 days (48 hours) before the start of the vote in the official discussion thread.
+RFC authors SHOULD NOT announce the start of the vote when the RFC discussion is still ongoing and new discussion points are brought forward.
+Similarly RFC authors SHOULD NOT proceed with an announced vote if new discussion points are brought forward after the voting announcement.
+If major or minor changes to the RFC text are made after announcing the vote, the discussion period MUST be extended and a new vote MUST be announced when the RFC is ready for voting after the new minimum discussion period has elapsed.

+The actual start of the vote MUST be announced on the mailing list in a separate thread with a ``[VOTE]`` prefix followed by the RFC title as the Subject.
+The email MUST include a link to the Wiki page of the RFC and to the mailing list archives of the discussion thread.
+It furthermore MUST clearly specify the voting formalities, such as the number of votes that can be cast, the interpretation of the voting results and the end date of the voting.
+The end date MUST be specified with minute-precision.
+The voting period MUST be open for at least two weeks (336 hours).
+The voting period MAY be extended as necessary to accommodate holiday periods.
+Due to the significance of the end-of-year holidays for a majority of the world, the voting period MUST NOT end in the period between December, 17th 00:00 UTC and January, 10th 00:00 UTC.

 This section has been amended by: